AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/share-a-portfolio..md

   ![](assets/screen-shot-2014-01-22-at-10.05.02-am-350x410.png)

 * You can remove inherited permissions from the Portfolio.
-For more information about removing permissions from objects, see [Remove permissions from objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md).
+For more information about removing permissions from objects, see [Remove permissions from objects](../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md).

 ## Portfolio permissions